Invertible residual networks in the context of regularization theory for linear inverse problems: Approximation training of specialized architectures

 which converges to zero for $L \to 1$.

 Alternatively, convergence can be verified by standard arguments following, for example, the line of reasoning in the proof of \cite[Thm.
 3.3.3]{louis1989inverse}, where properties of the filter function $F_L(\sigma_j)=\sigma_j^2 r_L(\sigma_j^2)$ are exploited.
-Except for the factor $\frac{1}{L}$, $F_L$ defines the filter function for standard Tikhonov regularization, for which the desired properties are fulfilled such that we have convergence for arbitrary $x^\dagger \in \mathcal{N}(A)^\perp$. \end{remark}
+Since $F_L$ defines the filter function for Tikhonov regularization and is therefore known to fulfill the desired properties, we have convergence for arbitrary $x^\dagger \in \mathcal{N}(A)^\perp$. \end{remark}